kunalyadav-2000/calculator-app/README.md

 # Calculator App

-A simple calculator built with Python.
+A GUI calculator built with Python and Tkinter.

 ## Features